 The level of detail depends on the pixel density on the object in the video: how many pixels per meter or per foot?
 The pixel density is affected by the sensor resolution and the lens, and by the distance between the camera and surveillance object.
-Axis recommends 25 px/m (8 px/ft) to detect presence, 125 px/m (38 px/ft) to be able to recognize a person that you have seen before, and 250 px/m (76 px/ft) to identify someone.
+Axis recommends 25 px/m (8 px/ft) to detect presence, 63 px/m(19 px/ft) to detect number of people present and their characteristics, 125 px/m (38 px/ft) to be able to recognize a person that you have seen before, and 250 px/m (76 px/ft) to identify someone.